Anemia: symptoms, treatment, prevention

 - Medicinal.

-Let's consider each separately.
+Let's look at each one separately.

 - Uterine bleeding.